changyin1/Contacts-Demo/readme.md

 ## Setup
 To run on your server please do the following
-Composer install
+- composer install
-Npm install
+- npm install
-Npm run prod
+- npm run prod
-Php artisan migrate
+- php artisan migrate

 Thank you for taking the time to look at this project